 5) Use Track Changes to edit documents often?
 Rather than digging through Word’s extensive drop-down menus, press Ctrl + Shift + E to turn Track Changes on quickly.

 6) Want to make a specific word, line, or phrase point to a specific Internet link?
 Copy the link you want to use, highlight your desired text, press Ctrl + K or Command + K, and then paste in the URL.

 7) Want to link contacts to outside documents or databases so you can access them anywhere?
 Click on View > People Pane > Link Contacts so that your data can stay up to date with you.

-8. Trying to figure out how to enable or disable message previewing?
-Click on View > Message Preview and then toggle this option on our off depending on your preferences.
-Many consider Preview Message as a handy way to scan for important emails (which makes efficient composition of email subject lines and first paragraphs even more crucial).
+8) Trying to figure out how to enable or disable message previewing?
+Click on View > Message Preview and then toggle this option on or off depending on your preferences.
+Many consider Preview Message as a handy way to scan for important emails (which makes the efficient composition of email subject lines and first paragraphs even more crucial).

 9) Dying to turn off alerts, chimes, and pop-up reminders?
 Click on Options > Rules or Message > Rules and create a rule that only displays emails from select addresses.

 10) Want to create a bar chart within a set of data?
 Press F11 in any cell.

 11) Need to format your data into currency?
 Press Ctrl + Shift + $ to do so with commas and two decimal places.

 12) Need to format your data into percentages?
 Press Ctrl + Shift + %.